Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 62.5-point total in three of five games (60%) this season.
+- Fresno State and its opponents have gone over the current 65.5-point total in three of five games (60%) this season.

-- Hawaii's games have gone over 62.5 points in only one opportunity this season.
+- Hawaii and its opponents have combined to score more than 65.5 points in one game this season.

-- Saturday's total is 7.5 points lower than the two team's combined 70 points per game average.
+- Saturday's over/under is 4.5 points lower than the two team's combined 70 points per game average.

-- These two squads combine to allow 54 points per game, 8.5 fewer than this contest's over/under.
+- This contest's total is 11.5 points greater than the 54 these two squads combine to surrender per game this season.

-- Bulldogs games have an average total of 61.5 points this season, 1.0 fewer than Saturday's over/under.
+- The average total in Bulldogs games this season is 61.5, 4.0 points fewer than Saturday's over/under of 65.5 .

 Fresno State Stats and Trends